Defining Tactics (Part 1 Of 4)

 What is a “tactic”?
-In an HRC article, “Strategy and Message Development for Animal Advocacy,” Anthony Bellotti makes an important distinction between strategy and tactics:
+In an Faunalytics article, “Strategy and Message Development for Animal Advocacy,” Anthony Bellotti makes an important distinction between strategy and tactics:

-- “Issue advocates often use the words ‘message,’ ‘strategy,’ and ‘tactic’ imprecisely.
+“Issue advocates often use the words ‘message,’ ‘strategy,’ and ‘tactic’ imprecisely.
 I will assume Ron Faucheux’s… excellent definition: “strategy is how you position yourself and allocate your resources to maximize your strengths and minimize your weaknesses.
-It is a concept.
 It is a way to win.
 A tactic, on the other hand, is a tool to implement strategy.
-It is conduct.’”
+It is conduct concept.’”

 A tactic is not the message that you are trying to convey or the goal of the movement, rather it is how you go about conveying that message or achieving that goal.
 In the animal protection movement there are a plethora of tactics.
 Social movements scholars, Verta Taylor and Nella Van Dyke, define all social movement tactics as a form of protest and describe the many forms that it can take: